 PIN NAME DESCRIPTION 1 V {OUT} A Analog output voltage from DAC A 2 V {OUT} B Analog output voltage from DAC B 3 V {REF} H/ V {REF} OUT Positive reference input / reference output 2.5V if internal reference used.
 4 AV{DD} Power-supply input, 2.7V to 5.5V 5 $V{REF}L$ Negative reference input 6 GND Ground reference point for all circuitry on the part 7 V {OUT} C Analog output voltage from DAC C 8 V {OUT} D Analog output voltage from DAC D 9 SYNC Level-triggered control input (active low).
 This input is the frame synchronization signal for the input data.
 When SYNC goes low, it enables the input shift register, and data are sampled on subsequent falling clock edges.
 The DAC output updates following the 24th clock.
-If SYNC is taken high before the 24th clock edge, the rising edge of SYNC acts as an interrupt, and the write sequence is ignored by the DAC8164.
+If SYNC is taken high before the 24th clock edge, the rising edge of SYNC acts as an interrupt, and the write sequence is ignored by the DAC7565.
 Schmitt-Trigger logic input.
 10 SCLK Serial clock input.
 Data can be transferred at rates up to 50MHz.
 Schmitt-Trigger logic input.
 11 D {IN} Serial data input.
 Data are clocked into the 24-bit input shift register on each falling edge of the serial clock input.
 Schmitt-Trigger logic input.
-12 IOV{DD} Digital input-output power supply 13 A0 Address 0-sets device address; see Table 5.
-14 A1 Address 1-sets device address; see Table 5.
+12 IOV{DD} Digital input-output power supply 13 RST Asynchronous reset.
+Active low.
+If \overline{RST} is low, all DAC channels reset either to zero-scale (RSTSEL = 0) or to mid-scale (RSTSEL = 1) 14 RSTSEL Reset select.
+If RSTSEL is low, input coding is binary; if high = two's complement.
 15 ENABLE The enable pin (active low) connects the SPI interface to the serial port 16 LDAC Load DACs; rising edge triggered, loads all DAC registers